How to Get Into Drexel Medical School

 For students who feel weary about Drexel’s high GPA and MCAT requirements, you may want to consider an early decision application.
 If you’re sure Drexel is the perfect medical school for you, this binding application means you cannot accept an offer from any other medical school if Drexel accepts you into their program.

 Since Drexel values commitment, they typically review these applications with more leniency.
-Since fewer students apply early, there is also less competition.
+Fewer students apply early, so there is also less competition.

 Drexel College of Medicine Secondary Essays